Reading (RDG)

 RDG 4320.
 Language and Literacy in Diverse Communities.

-Course includes the examination of sociolinguistic theories and an introduction to culturally responsive teaching of literacy.
+This course includes the examination of sociolinguistic theories and an introduction to culturally responsive teaching of literacy.
 Topics address social identity factors, ethnicity, language variation, bilingualism, and the acquisition of Standard American English with implications for effective literacy instruction.
-(MULT) Prerequisite: CI 2311 with a grade of "C" or better.
+(MULT) Prerequisite: CI 2310 or CI 2311 with a grade of "C" or better.

 Grade Mode: Standard Letter